stockparfait/experiments/distribution/README.md

 16% annually.

 So, where did I get the impression that the market fluctuates roughly by 1%?
-As it turns out, this is the behavor of the _indexes_, such as S&P500 or Nasdaq Composite 100.
+As it turns out, this is the behavor of the _indexes_, such as S&P500 (`0.82%`) or Nasdaq Composite 100 (`1.1%`) from 1998 till mid-2022.
 Such indexes are composed of stocks with the highest market caps, usually weighted by the market cap itself.
 Since most of the market in terms of market cap is dominated by relatively few very large stocks, we may reasonably expect that the largest stocks indeed fluctuate less and grow a bit better than the average liquid stock.

 And indeed, GOOG (which somewhat resembles NASDAQ Composite 100) has `mean=0.06808%` (`18.5%` annualized) and `mad=1.164%`, while FAANG stocks (META, AAPL, AMZN, NFLX, GOOG) jointly have the daily mean of `0.08894%` (`24.9%` annualized) and MAD `1.814%`.
 OK, this little mystery is solved.

-The dataset I have does not provide daily prices for indexes, but later in the study I will attempt to construct my own indexes based on the data I have, compare it with the standard indexes, and compute the average growth, volatility and other interesting metrics for them.

 ## What about Normal?